 When comparing Elder Scrolls Online vs The Banner Saga 2, the Slant community recommends Elder Scrolls Online for most people.
-In the question“What are the best Fantasy games on Steam?”
-Elder Scrolls Online is ranked 13th while The Banner Saga 2 is ranked 15th.
+In the question“What are the best PS4 games?”
+Elder Scrolls Online is ranked 54th while The Banner Saga 2 is ranked 71st.
 The most important reason people chose Elder Scrolls Online is:

 ESO's character system is based on skill lines; each class provides three.
 There are *dozens* of other skill lines, including all weapons and armor, which are open to all characters.
 Resource stats (Health, Stamina, Magicka) aren't tied to class either.
 This means any character can use any gear and be built to fill any role.